 I’ll say that 2014 was not my best year for reading.
 I finished 15 more books than I did in 2013, but it was harder to pick my favorites than it was last year.

 Obviously I need to work harder in 2015 to read books that are awesome.

 That said, there were some stand-outs this year.
-Here are the 10 I loved most, with a perfect split between fiction and non-fiction:
+Here are the 10 best books I read in 2014, with a perfect split between fiction and non-fiction.

 To All the Boys I’ve Loved Before by Jenny Han. (full review here)

 This book just made me so happy – it’s ridiculously fun to read something this downright enjoyable.
 I would recommend this to basically everyone in the world who likes young adult books.

 The Smartest Kids in the World: And How They Got That Way by Amanda Ripley. (full review here)

 Education is one of my favorite topics and with Ella getting ready for kindergarten this fall, it’s on my mind even more than normal.
 This book is inspiring, fascinating, and a surprisingly quick and engaging read.

 Delancey: A Man, a Woman, a Restaurant, a Marriage by Molly Wizenberg. (full review here)